matloff/fasteR/README.md

 > library(ggplot2)
 ```

-In RStudio, click the Packages button; there may be a delay while R
+In RStudio, click the Packages button and select the one you want; there
-makes a list of all your packages.
+may be a delay while R makes a list of all your packages.

-Later, you'll write your own R packages, a future lesson.
+Later, you'll write your own R packages.
+We won't cover that here, but
+there are many good tutorials for this on the Web.

-## <a name="gg2"> </a> A First Look at ggplot2
+## <a name="gg2first"> </a> The ggplot2 Graphics Package

+Now, on to **ggplot2**.

 The **ggplot2** package was written by Hadley Wickham, who later became
 Chief Scientist at RStudio.
 It's highly complex, with well over 400